-Whether you’re heading into the great outdoors with your favorite four-legged friend for the first time or the four hundredth time, we will help you plan ahead and make it an amazing time for you and your dog.
+Whether you’re going into the great outdoors with your dog for the first or four hundredth time, we will help you plan ahead to make it an amazing experience for both you and your pet.

 Will You Doggo Be A Happy Camper?

-We have had several dogs over the years and their reaction to camping has been as vastly different as their distinct personalities.
-One dog loved it and wasn’t phased by sleeping in a tent and being surrounded by woods, campfires, and wildlife.
-Our current dog is not what you would call a “happy camper”.
-She is a fiercely protective dog and the one and only time we took her camping had her completely stressed out, on the verge of a nervous breakdown.
+We have had several dogs over the years, and their reactions to camping have varied as much as their distinct personalities.
+One dog loved it and wasn’t fazed by sleeping in a tent surrounded by woods, campfires, and wildlife.
+Our second dog was not what you would call a “happy camper.”
+She was a fiercely protective dog, and the few times we took her camping completely stressed her out, putting her on the verge of a nervous breakdown.
 She just couldn’t relax.
-Every voice that carried into our campsite, chipmunk chirp, or snapping branch had her hackles raised and she was ready to go on the attack.
-The moral of this story is as much as you would like to bring your favorite four-legged companion camping, knowing their personality and how they might handle camping is vital.
+Every voice that carried into our campsite, every chipmunk chirp, or snapping branch made her hackles rise, and she was ready to go on the attack.
+(Fortunately, our current dog loves camping but insists on investigating every stick, pinecone, and squirrel.)
+The moral of this story is that as much as you want to bring your favorite four-legged companion camping, understanding their personality and how they might handle the experience is vital.

-Protective or timid dogs camping might just not be ideal camping candidates.
-A trial run might be in order to see how your dog will handle a camping trip before embarking on an epic adventure into the great wide open.
-Try doing an overnight in your own backyard, if you can.
-You might even want to start off slower by planning a few day picnic trips to get your dog used to being out in nature.
+Protective or timid dogs might not be the best candidates for camping trips.
+It’s a good idea to do a trial run to see how your dog reacts to the camping experience before embarking on a larger adventure in the great outdoors.
+If possible, consider spending an overnight camping trip in your own backyard.
+You may also want to start gradually by planning a few day picnic trips to help your dog become accustomed to being in nature. become accustomed to being in nature.

 Dog-Friendly Campgrounds